mjc169/mifin_commerce/README.md

 The database structure is defined within the Laravel migrations located in the `database/migrations` directory of the backend.

-## Deployment

-[Provide instructions on how to deploy the application to a production environment.
-Include steps for configuring the web server, database, and environment variables.
-If docker is used, provide docker related deployment instructions.]

 ## Contributing

 Thank you for your interest in contributing to this project!
 I'd like to extend a special thanks to my co-developers for their invaluable guidance and support throughout the development process.
 Their expertise and mentorship have been instrumental in my learning and growth.